jojoww/remote-dvr/readme.md

 The data itself must be provided as a byte array of uint16 values.

+## Development

+Download the repository and install npm.
+Open a terminal in the folder of this project and run "npm install".
+Now you can compile the source code by running the command "webpack-cli".

 ## FAQ
 ### The image freezes, I cannot move the camera
 The tool is probably updating the image data (then, just wait a bit) or your graphics card is too weak (then, see below).